fruits-360/fruits-360-100x100/README.md

-# Fruits-360: A dataset of images containing fruits and vegetables #
+# Fruits-360: A dataset of images containing fruits, vegetables, nuts and seeds #

 ## Version: 2025.03.07.0 ##